Ecological-Complexity-Lab/infomap_ecology_package/docs/multilayer_relax.md

 # Temporal multilayer network with global relax rates

 ### Data set
 A temporal multilayer network.
 Each layer is a host-parasite bipartite network.
 Intralayer edges between a parasite species and a host species are the number of parasite individuals divided by the number of host individuals.
-Interlayer coupling edges connect each physical node to itself in the next layer (e.g., host A in layer 1 to host A in layer 2), and are calculated as the number of individuals in layer l+1 divided by the number of individuals in layer l.
-They therefore represent population dynamics.
-Interlayer edges only go one way (_l-->l+1_) because time flow one way.
-We represented the undirected edges within each layer as directed edges that go both ways (with the same weight) to be able to have a directed flow.
-This does not affect the calculation of L. This data set was taken from [_Pilosof S, Porter MA, Pascual M, Kéfi S. The multilayer nature of ecological networks.
+Interlayer edges are ignored.
+This data set was taken from [_Pilosof S, Porter MA, Pascual M, Kéfi S. The multilayer nature of ecological networks.
 Nature Ecology & Evolution.
 2017;1: 0101_](https://www.nature.com/articles/s41559-017-0101?proof=true19).

 Data sets in infomapecology:
 ```R